moveit/moveit/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Optional: Created tests, which fail without this PR [reference](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/tests.html)
 - [ ] Optional: Decide if this should be cherry-picked to other current ROS branches (Indigo, Jade, Kinetic)

-You can expect a response from a maintainer within 7 days.
+[//]: # "You can expect a response from a maintainer within 7 days.
 If you haven't heard anything by then, feel free to ping the thread.
-Thank you!
+Thank you!"